docQodly/docs/docs/language/basics/lang-operators.md

 #### Example 1

-Say you have a table called Employee.
+Say you have a dataclass named Employee.
 Some employees have entered a phone number, and others haven't.
-This means that `emp.phone` could be NULL, and you cannot assign NULL to a Text variable.
+This means that `emp.phone` could be null, and you cannot assign null to a string variable.
 But you can write the following:

 ```4d
-var phone : Text
+var phone : string

 phone=emp.phone || "n/a"
 ```